-SEB is one of the largest institutional investors in the Nordic region with SEK 1,699 billion in assets under management for private, corporate and institutional clients.
+SEB is one of the largest institutional investors in the Nordic region with SEK 2,041 billion in assets under management for private, corporate and institutional clients.
 We invest in businesses that actively manage the environmental, social and governance aspects of their business as we believe they will be more successful over time and that this will add value for our customers, the companies we invest in and for society.

 SEB aims to integrate sustainability aspects into all types of investments and in all asset classes.
-The investment strategies are based on the inclusion of companies that perform well in sustainability or have well defined plans for a transition.
-In addition, companies that do not abide by SEB’s sustainability criteria and continuous engagement with the companies in which it invests.
+The investment strategies are based on the inclusion of companies that perform well in sustainability or have well-defined transition plans, exclusion of sectors or companies that do not abide by our fund company’s sustainability criteria and continuous engagement with the companies in which it invests.
 Read more about how we exclude, include and influence here.

 Raised sustainability level

 During 2019 SEB further raised the level of sustainability in its own funds.
 At year-end, 35 (30) per cent, SEK 256bn, were managed according to SEB’s fund company's highest level of sustainability criteria.
 Of SEB’s total assets under management, 13 (11) per cent were managed according to the same criteria.

 SEB is a signatory of the PRI since 2008 and has since then reported yearly on how SEB complies with the six PRI principles.
 In PRI’s grading of sustainable investments 2019, SEB received an A rating.
 SEB Life & Pension has signed the PRI as an asset owner.
 Adding the asset-owner perspective gives SEB access to new collaboration forums and the possibility to pursue sustainability issues with other capital owners and make demands on external investment managers.